Gawdl3y/tyche-rs/README.md

 // This is only possible with the "std" feature enabled (which it is by default) let mut roller = FastRandRoller::default();

+// Create a FastRand roller with a manual seed let mut roller = FastRandRoller::with_seed(0x750c38d574400);

-// Create a FastRand roller with a custom-seeded fastrand::Rng let rng = fastrand::Rng::with_seed(0x750c38d574400);
+// Create a FastRand roller with a custom fastrand::Rng let rng = fastrand::Rng::with_seed(0x750c38d574400);
 let mut roller = FastRandRoller::new(rng);
 ```